The Informational Observer in Relational Quantum Mechanics: Agreement and Confirmation in the Wigner's Friend Paradox

 Finally, \emph{cross-perspective links} (CPL) posits that an agent's measurement outcome is encoded in physical memory variables that persist through time and can later be accessed by other agents, thereby allowing agreement via the direct readout of those records \cite{adlam2022information}.
-In this way, CPL provides a concrete mechanism for relating descriptions across observers and represents the most substantial attempt to recover intersubjective agreement within RQM.
-However, this proposal presupposes that the relevant memory records remain stable and identifiable across time, so that they can serve as reliable carriers of information between perspectives.
-The persistence of such records is not guaranteed by the RQM formalism itself, in which facts are defined only relative to interactions and lack observer-independent continuity.
-As a result, CPL implicitly elevates certain relational facts to a quasi-objective status by assuming their endurance beyond the interactions that originally constituted them.

-The complementary model of the observer developed in Section \ref{Sec:rethinking}, combined with the coherence-check outlined in Section \ref{Sec:coherent} provides a way to supplement CPL by determining when an observer's records can be coherently extended across time, thereby grounding intersubjective agreement without assuming record persistence as a primitive.
-The following subsection demonstrates this application of our proposal to RQM$+$CPL, hence recovering agreement between Wigner and his friend and making empirical confirmation of RQM possible again.
+In this way, CPL provides a concrete mechanism for relating descriptions across observers and represents one of the most substantial attempts to recover intersubjective agreement within RQM.
+Importantly, CPL explicitly restricts itself to cases in which the relevant records remain sufficiently stable and undisturbed for cross-perspective accessibility to obtain.
+The complementary model of the observer developed in Section \ref{Sec:rethinking}, combined with the coherence-check outlined in Section \ref{Sec:coherent}, supplements this framework by developing a structural criterion for when temporally extended records may be treated as informationally coherent within a relational setting.
+Sequential weak values are not intended to provide a dynamical guarantee of physical memory preservation, but rather to assess whether a record sequence can be embedded into a coherent informational perspective across time.
+The following subsection demonstrates this application of our proposal to RQM$+$CPL, illustrating how coherent records may support intersubjective agreement between Wigner and his friend while preserving the relational structure of the theory.